January 29, 2026 (5mo ago)

 Written by Temps Team

-Netlify's free tier provides 100GB bandwidth, 300 build minutes, and 125K serverless function invocations per month as listed on their pricing page.
-These limits apply across all sites on your account, not per site.
-For a solo developer with a low-traffic blog, it's genuinely enough.
+Netlify's free tier in 2026 caps out at 100GB bandwidth, 300 build minutes, 125,000 serverless function invocations, 100 form submissions, and 1 team member per month, as listed on their pricing page.
+These limits have stayed unchanged since 2023 and apply across all sites on your account, not per site — so running multiple projects under one account shrinks the effective headroom for each.

 Here's the full breakdown: